 - Eviction Check – an eviction check aims to show the tenant’s history of eviction filings or judgments against them at any point in the last 7 years.

 - Criminal History Check – a criminal history check aims to show any records involving the tenant in state court criminal records or in databases such as the national sex offender public registry.

 Arkansas Eviction Record Search

-Evictions in Arkansas are public record, so they can be accessed by by the public.
+Evictions in Arkansas are public record and can be accessed by the public.
 While there are third-party programs and businesses that can collect this information, it can be accessed through the state’s Supreme Court website.

 To access the eviction records: